yehia67/documentation/getting-started/0.1/tutorials/receive-test-tokens.md

 If you own IOTA tokens on the Mainnet, we recommend creating a new test seed to use on the Devnet.
 :::

-## Get free test tokens sent to your address
+## Send free test tokens to your address

 1. Go to [the Devnet faucet](https://faucet.devnet.iota.org/)